microsoft/dstoolkit-devcontainers/README.md

 ## Overview

-This repository provides a VSCode dev-container based project template that can help accelerate your Machine Learning inner-loop development phase.
+This repository provides a VSCode Dev Container based project template that can help accelerate your Machine Learning inner-loop development phase.
 The template covers the phases from early ML experimentation (local training/testing) till production oriented ML model training (cloud based training/testing with bigger CPUs and GPUs).

 During the early phase of Machine Learning project, you may face challenges such as each data scientist creating various different python environments that span across CPU and GPU that tend to have different setup procedures.
-With the power of devcontainers, you can automate environment setup process across the team and every data scientist will get the exact same environment automatically.
-This template provides both CPU and GPU devcontainer setup as examples.
+With the power of Dev Containers, you can automate environment setup process across the team and every data scientist will get the exact same environment automatically.
+This template provides both CPU and GPU Dev Container setup as examples.

 Another challenge you may face is each data scientist creating low quality codebase.
 That is fine during experimentation stage to keep the team agility high and maximize team’s experimentation throughput.
 But when you move to model productionization stage, you experience the big burden of bringing the code quality up to production level.
-With the power of python tools and VSCode extensions configured for this template on top of devcontainers, you can keep the code quality high automatically without losing team’s agility and experimentation throughput and ease the transition to productionization phase.
+With the power of python tools and VSCode extensions configured for this template on top of Dev Containers, you can keep the code quality high automatically without losing team’s agility and experimentation throughput and ease the transition to productionization phase.

 ### Features